rupeshtiwari/rupeshtiwari.github.io/_posts/2022-10-08-security-threats-and-vulnerabilities.md

 ### Backdoor

-Software that installs for the purpose of opening ports and installing `additional sofwtare`.
+Software that installs for the purpose of opening ports and installing `additional software`.
 Backdoor can steal passwords.
 Full access to the system.

 ### Logic Bomb